garden-io/garden/docs/guides/migrating-to-bonsai.md

 - Modules cannot depend on actions
 - Modules cannot reference actions
 - Actions can reference and depend on modules, by referencing the actions that are generated from modules.
+- Deploy actions should explicitly add their corresponding Build action to their `dependency` array (see examples below)
+- Deploy `container` actions should explicitly reference the output of their corresponding Build action in the `spec.image` field (see examples below)

 ## Updating the CLI